dmckeow/GonzalezLabServer/README.md

 * How to set a larger quota than 2 TB
 * Where put scratch?
 * How get scheduler to kill jobs over Time/Resource requests, instead of just pending?
+* Some non-login interactive sessions do not load /etc/profile so modules not available: https://github.com/microsoft/vscode-remote-release/issues/1671

 ## To do